pojntfx/r3map/README.md

 }
 ```

-The server can then be started like this, and should output the following; see the [full code for the example for more](./cmd/r3map-example-mount-server/main.go):
+The server can then be started like this, and should output the following; see the [full code of the example for more](./cmd/r3map-example-mount-server/main.go):

 ```shell
 $ go run ./cmd/r3map-example-mount-server/